-- At least 24 earned college level credits from regionally accredited institutions.
+- At least 24 earned college-level credits from accredited institutions.

-- A 2.00 cumulative college GPA from all previously attempted coursework.
-Select disciplines at Shepherd (including nursing, education, and social work) have additional admission requirements.
+- A 2.0 cumulative college GPA from all previously attempted coursework.
+Select disciplines at Shepherd (including Nursing, Education, and Social Work) have additional admission requirements.

-- If a student has less than 24 earned college credits, a high school transcript or GED/TASC will be required.
-If the student graduated from high school within the past five year SAT/ACT scores will also be required.
+- If you have fewer than 24 earned college-level credits, a high school transcript/diploma equivalent is required.
+If you graduated from high school within the past five years, any available ACT/SAT scores are strongly recommended.